Bedrock-OSS/bedrock-wiki/docs/guide/custom-entity.md

 ### Entity name

-The final steps are to add our entity's name to the lang files.
-You may have also noticed that if you created a spawn egg, it will also have a lang code name; we will also add this.
+The final steps are to add our entity's name to the language files.
+You may have also noticed that if you created a spawn egg, it will also have a translation key for a name; we will also add this.
 Within `en_US.lang`, make sure you add names for both the entity and entity spawn egg item.
 They should look similar to this:

 <CodeHeader>RP/texts/en_US.lang</CodeHeader>